OpenEvalProject/evals/manuscripts/elife-75420/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/75420/elife-75420-fig1-v1.jpg)

 **Figure 1.:** Input to the model is the stimulus variable x, which codes the stimulus category (sign) and the intensity (absolute value).
 Type 1 decision-making is controlled by the sensory level.
 The processing of stimuli x at the sensory level is described by means of sensory noise (σs), bias (δs) and threshold (ϑs) parameters.
 The output of the sensory level is the decision value y, which determines type 1 decisions d and provides the input to the metacognitive level.
 At the metacognitive level it is assumed that the dominant source of metacognitive noise is either noise at the readout of decision values (noisy-readout model) or at the reporting stage (noisy-report model).
-In both cases, metacognitive judgements are based on the absolute decision value |y| (referred to as sensory evidence), leading to a representation of metacognitive evidence  at the metacognitive level.
-While the “readout” of this decision value is considered precise for the noisy-report model (z*z = ), it is subject to metacognitive readout noise z∗z ∼ fm(z; z*,σm) in the noisy-readout model, described by a metacognitive noise parameter σm.
-A link function transforms metacognitive evidence to internal confidence .
-In the case of a noisy-report model, the dominant metacognitive noise source is during the report of confidence, that is confidence reports c∗c are noisy expressions of the internal confidence representation: c ∼ fm(c; c*,σm).
+In both cases, metacognitive judgements are based on the absolute decision value |y| (referred to as sensory evidence), leading to a representation of metacognitive evidence $z^{*}$ at the metacognitive level.
+While the “readout” of this decision value is considered precise for the noisy-report model (z = $z^{∗}$), it is subject to metacognitive readout noise z ∼ fm(z; z*,σm) in the noisy-readout model, described by a metacognitive noise parameter σm.
+A link function transforms metacognitive evidence to internal confidence $c^{∗}$.
+In the case of a noisy-report model, the dominant metacognitive noise source is during the report of confidence, that is confidence reports c are noisy expressions of the internal confidence representation: c ∼ fm(c; c*,σm).
 Metacognitive biases operate at the level of sensory evidence (multiplicative evidence bias φm, additive evidence bias δm) or at the level of the confidence link function (multiplicative confidence bias λm, additive confidence bias κm).

 A few key design choices deserve emphasis.
 First, the model assumes that confidence is a second-order process (Fleming and Daw, 2017) which assesses the evidence that guided type 1 behavior.
 In the proposed nomenclature of Maniscalco and Lau, 2016 it corresponds to a hierarchical model and not to a single-channel model in that it considers additional sources of metacognitive noise.
 A consequence of the hierarchical structure is that it is essential to capture the processes underlying the decision values at the type 1 level as precisely as possible, since decision values are the input to metacognitive computations.
 In the present model, this includes an estimate of both a sensory bias and a sensory threshold, both of which will influence type 1 decision values.